Troubleshooting and diagnostics

 If the memory continues to grow, then when it reaches the limit, the correlator will run out of memory and Apama-ctrl will shut down.
 To prevent the microservice from going down, you must fix this as a priority.

-See also Diagnostic tools for Apama in Cumulocity in Software AG’s Tech Community.
+See also Diagnostic tools for Apama in Cumulocity in the Cumulocity Tech Community.

 Warning or higher level logging from an EPL file